CanGunes/cangunes/README.md

 - 🔭 I'm a software developer in Bursa, Turkey.
 - 🔍 Technologies I work with:
-  - Laravel
+  - First
-  - Javascript
+  - Second
-  - ReactJS
+  - Third
 - 😍 A man who loves software development.